akreal/diphones/README.md

 ### librispeech-bad-utterances.txt

-List of utterances which caused problems in the diphones AM training.
+List of utterances which caused problems in the diphones acoustic model training.
 Produced by running `grep` on the logs of training process, used by `am.py` script.

 ### diphones-am

-Database structure for the diphones AM training.
+Database structure for the diphones acoustic model training.
 Produced by `am.py` script, used by `sphinxtrain`.

 ### model

-Diphones AM.
+Diphones acoustic model.
 Produced by `sphinxtrain`.

 ## Scripts